juliendoutre/beagle/doc/report.md

 #### Benchmarks

+We had access to a list of queries and the expected outputs.

+**Disclaimer: We assumed that the expected outputs were sorted by relevance but it is not the case.
+They are simply sorted by shard and by name, which ruined our comparison score.
+Our results are let here to explain the methodoly we applied but they should not be considered for any deduction about our engine performances.
+The only thing we can say is that our results lists contain all the expected documents.
+This is logical: all the documents that contains the term are in the inverted index entry so are returned, only their score can differentiate them.**

-We performed benchmarks to assess the accuracy of our results against some tests queries (you can find them in [./tests/queries/query.*](./tests/queries/)).
+We performed benchmarks to assess the accuracy of our results against some tests queries (you can find them in [tests/queries/query.*](../tests/queries/)).
-The sorted expected results are in [./tests/queries/query.*.out](./tests/queries/)) files and the benchmarks scores in [./tests/queries/query.*.benchmark](./tests/queries/)).
+The sorted expected results are in [tests/queries/query.*.out](../tests/queries/)) files and the benchmarks scores in [tests/queries/query.*.benchmark](../tests/queries/)).

 The possible configurations are simply the cartesian product of the document and terms ponderation for the documents and the query.